wxcctechsummit/wxcclabguides/TechSummitRoW_2021/Lab8.md

 ## Part 4: Configure Feedback node in Flow

+We have created the Flow and configured the Feedback node for you.
+Login in the Tenant Portal, navigate to Routing Strategies and open the Flow to see how the Flow Diagram is buit.
+You can also see the video and the **Configure Feedback Node** section to see the configuration steps needed.

-The following video does a quick demo on how the FeedBack node should be implemented such that the caller receives an email with the survey link after completion of the call.
+>The following video does a quick demo on how the FeedBack node should be implemented such that the caller receives an email with the survey link after completion of the call.
 The same steps can be followed to trigger an SMS with the survey link to the call ANI.
 Since Email and Chat are not integrated with Flow, Feedback cannot be used for those interactions.

 <iframe width="1024" height="576" src="https://youtube.com/embed/qGW6lRI7AA0?rel=0" title="Configure Feedback Node" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>